-- In a step-by-step process, all the IDPs and refugees that left Garabagh during the war return to their homes.
+- In a step-by-step process, all the IDPs and refugees that left Karabakh during the war return to their homes.
 International peacekeeping forces guarantee the security of civilian population.

-- Armenia returns to Azerbaijan 7 nearby regions around Garabagh that are not part of the disputed territories: Agdam, Fizuli, Jebrayil, Kalbajar, Lachin, Qubadli and Zangilan.
+- Armenia returns to Azerbaijan 7 nearby regions around Karabakh that are not part of the dispute: Agdam, Fizuli, Jebrayil, Kalbajar, Lachin, Qubadli and Zangilan.

 - A temporary council with representation from both Armenians and Azerbaijanis will be established to govern the disputed territories.